RELATES TO: KRS 216B.010-216B.130, 216B.330-216B.339, 216B.990

 STATUTORY AUTHORITY: KRS 194A.030, 194A.050, 216B.040(2)(a)1

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 216B.040(2)(a)1 requires the Cabinet for Health and Family Services to administer Kentucky's Certificate of Need Program and to promulgate administrative regulations as necessary for the program.
-This administrative regulation establishes the provisions for the pilot project for primary angioplasty in hospitals without on-site open heart surgery ("pilot program") established in the 2004-2006 State Health Plan for the certificate of need program.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 216B.040(2)(a)1 requires the Cabinet for Health and Family Services to administer Kentucky's certificate of need program and to promulgate administrative regulations as necessary for the program.
+This administrative regulation establishes the provisions for the certificate of need approved angioplasty two (2) year trial program in hospitals without on-site open heart surgery.

 (2) "Days" means calendar days, unless otherwise specified.

 Section 2.
-Pilot Angioplasty Program.
-The provisions of this section shall apply to the pilot project for primary angioplasty in hospitals without on-site open heart surgery "pilot program" initially established in the 2004-2006 State Health Plan.
+Angioplasty Two (2) Year Trial Program.
+The provisions of this section shall apply during the two (2) year period of the trial for primary (i.e. emergency) and elective angioplasty in hospitals without on-site open heart surgery.

-(1) Hospitals participating in the pilot program shall, within twenty-four (24) hours of the event or on the first business day following the event, report the following events to the Office of Health Policy by fax at (502) 564-0302 or by emailing the executive director:
+(1) Hospitals participating in the trial shall, within twenty-four (24) hours of the event or on the first business day following the event, report the following events to the Office of Health Policy by fax at (502) 564-0302 or by emailing the executive director:

 (a) A death that occurs within twenty-four (24) hours of the cardiac catheterization procedure or hospital discharge.
 The report shall indicate if the death was a cardiac death or a noncardiac death.